 PRINTED OUTPUT REMARK E,e Estimated value.
 Actual value is known to be greater than the value shown. < Actual value is known to be less than the value shown.
-K Results based on colony count outside the acceptance range (non-ideal colony count).
-L Biological organism count less than 0.5 percent (organism may be observed rather than counted).
-D Biological organism count equal to or greater than 15 percent (dominant).
-ND Material specifically analyzed for but not detected.
+M Presence of material verified, but not quantified.
+N Presumptive evidence of presence of material.
+U Material specifically analyzed for, but not detected.
+A Value is an average.
 V Analyte was detected in both the environmental sample and the associated blanks.
+S Most probable value.